jeffmcutter/cf_shortcuts/cfssh/README.md

 # Accept SSH host keys and copy out public key.
 cf-ssh-copy-id
 ```
-Add $HOME/cfssh to your PATH in .bash_profile.

-Update cfhosts file with appropriate hostnames or IP addresses and group assignments.
+Update cfhosts file with appropriate group assignments as desired.

-SSH keys preferred.

 *cftail\* commands require multitail be installed and in the PATH.*